M-Lin-DM/M-Lin-DM.github.io/_posts/2021-04-20-FCN-texture-synthesis-part-2.md

 **In Brief**
 - In deep generative modeling, **Texture synthesis** is the process of creating novel texture images. **Texture extraction** involves taking a natural image and producing images with qualitatively similar texture properties.
 - In this project, I develop a novel texture extraction model that uses image-learning-based techniques.
 This make it similar to something like the original neural style transfer process.
 However, I employ a texture descriptor based on **global average pooling** across convolutional channels.
 This descriptor effectively captures how all convolutional filters in a (pre-trained) fully convolutional network (FCN) are activated.
 I first train a generative FCN (structured like an autoencoder) on a lichen photo dataset that I created.
 I then iteratively optimize a texture image until its texture descriptor vector matches that of a target image.
+- **Research question: 1.
+How does my novel texture descriptor perform?--what will the synthetic images derived from it look like?
+2. What effect does the FCN's training data have on the textures generated?**
 - **Result:** When learning a new texture image, my model captures the color distribution of the target image well.
 The spatial features in the learned image do not reflect those in the target image very well.
 However, the nature of the training data had an obvious impact on the appearance of textures that could be generated.
 - **In part 1/2:** I'll give a broad overview of the different paradigms in deep generative modeling, as well as some alternative texture extraction models from the literature that had better performance.
 This is useful since it classifies my own model and contrasts it with fundamentally different methods such as GANs.
 - **In part 2/2 (this post):** I'll cover my dataset, network architecture, image learning algorithm, and results.